msaher/bufix.nvim/README.md

 vim.keymap.set("n", "[e",        function() require("doit.nav").goto_prev()       end , { desc = "Go to prev error"}))
 ```

-If you want `:h :termianl` to act just like a task buffer, then add this
+If you want `:h :terminal` to act just like a task buffer, then add this
 autocommand:

 ```lua